sajidfiaz-Sobah/IT-Support-Scripts/README.md

 ## Configuration

+- set azure vm idently
+- assign vm identity to access key vault. with managed identity there will be no need to store vault access credentials in the scripts
 - Update Key Vault and secret names in the scripts as needed.
+-
-- Set the target service name in the post-reboot script.
+- Set the target service name in the post-reboot script. it helpes the verification of vm rebooted successfully
 - Adjust log paths and retention periods as required.

 ## License